YouTube Tips

 When YouTube first started, it set off a revolution.
 Suddenly, anyone could create a piece of content, make it available to the world almost instantly, and do it all for free.
 Despite that simplicity, the platform can still manage to intimidate some people and prevent them from uploading their videos.
 But do you really need a ton of stuff in order to post your first YouTube video?

-A couple of weeks ago, we looked at a few common stumbling blocks stopping people from getting started on YouTube.
-Continuing that series, I wanted to share five simple things you’ll need to create your first video — some of which you may already have:
+Previously, we looked at a few common stumbling blocks stopping people from getting started on YouTube.
+Continuing that series, I wanted to share five simple things you’ll need to create your first video — some of which you may already have.

 5 Things You’ll Need to Make Your First YouTube Video

 By the way, there may be an instinct in you to make your first video about what your channel will be and offer an introduction.
-While that may not be a bad idea depending on what type of channel you hope to create, I’m of the mind that it’s far better to start by offering actual content from the jump.
+However, it’s far better to start by offering actual content from the jump.
 In other words, instead of telling people the types of videos you’ll be creating, you can just show them.
 Then, once you’re a few videos in and your subscriber count starts to grow, you can create a channel trailer that will introduce your larger vision to the world.

 Script/notes